LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentBuilder/intents.md

 #### What is the intent score/threshold?

-Because we want to return the best response to users, the NLU has a threshold for which anything below this threshold will not be shown to the user.
-For intents, this threshold is set to GOOD.
-This is based on the NLU’s level of confidence in the match.
-The confidence score breakdown looks like this:
+To return the best response to consumers, the NLU has a threshold of GOOD.
+This means that an intent that scores below the threshold is not sent to the consumer.

+The scoring breakdown, which indicates the NLU’s level of confidence in the match, is as follows:

 **LivePerson NLU v1 or 3rd-party NLU**
 * VERY GOOD: 85-100% match